 In recent months, Europe has witnessed a growing surge of both immigration and anti-immigration rhetoric.
-The latter policy is arguably represented in a statement by the EU that Europe no longer faces a migration crisis.
+The latter policy is arguably represented in an EU statement: Europe no longer faces a migration crisis.
 Yet, with the ongoing war in Tripoli, the number of migrants crossing the Mediterranean, including those that die doing so, is increasing.
 EU member states, however, have adopted deterrence-based policies to keep migrants out of Europe.
-These policies include establishing fences and militarising ports.
+These policies include establishing fences and militarizing ports.

 Anti-immigration rhetoric is clearly visible across the whole of Europe.
-The underlying characteristics of Brexit involved the scaremongering of migrants and refugees entering the country, whilst Italy and Hungary’s stance is made visible via physical – and metaphorical – barriers against migrants.
-The EU as a collective body, moreover, holding the ability and influence to make a difference, has openly advocated a tight relationship with Libya to prevent migrants from reaching Europe.
-In a report labelled ‘A perfect storm: The failure of European policies in the Central Mediterranean’, John Dalhuisen from Amnesty International summaries the EU’s stance against migration imply, “rather than acting to save lives and offer protection, [EU member states] are shamelessly prioritising reckless deals with Libya in a desperate bid to prevent refugees and migrants from reaching Italy”.
+The underlying characteristics of Brexit involved the scaremongering of migrants and refugees entering the country, whilst Italy’s and Hungary’s stances are made visible via physical – and metaphorical – barriers against migrants.
+Moreover, the EU as a collective body holding the ability and influence to make a difference, has openly advocated a tight relationship with Libya to prevent migrants from reaching Europe.
+In a report labelled ‘A Perfect Storm: The Failure of European Policies in the Central Mediterranean,’ John Dalhuisen from Amnesty International summaries the EU’s stance against migration amply, “rather than acting to save lives and offer protection, [EU member states] are shamelessly prioritising reckless deals with Libya in a desperate bid to prevent refugees and migrants from reaching Italy.”